 New Zealand Sign Language (NZSL) celebrated 11 years as an official language of New Zealand on 6 April.

-To recognise this milestone, Victoria University have launched a free, interactive programme so anyone can learn NZSL online.
+To recognise this milestone, Victoria University has launched a free, interactive programme so anyone can learn NZSL online.

 The website teaches common vocabulary, phrases and conversations, and is organised into nine topics that span everyday situations at work, home, and in the community.